 While carbon fibre is more correctly described as 'carbon fibre reinforced polymer', it's the fibre that gives the part its incredible structural properties; the epoxy resin is just there to hold everything together.
 Every carbon fibre frame is made of a collection of individual pieces – some as small as a SIM card – and all of them have to be placed and orientated precisely in order for the end product to work as intended.

 - Inside Giant's Taiwan frame factory - part one

 - Inside Giant's Taiwan frame factory - part three

 - Inside Giant's Taiwan frame factory - part four

 Video: Inside Giant Bicycles' Taiwan factory

-It's not a matter of pulling a lever and spitting out a complete frame as if one were molding plastic toys.
+It's not a matter of pulling a lever and spitting out a complete frame as if one were moulding plastic toys.
 According to Giant, just one frame can take up to nine hours to build from start to finish.

 Pieces of the puzzle

-Each of those pieces of carbon fiber starts out the same way, however.
+Each of those pieces of carbon fibre starts out the same way, however.
 Up to six rolls of pre-preg fabric (which are made in-house) are loaded on a big carousel that can be rotated to access the specific type of fabric required for a production run.

 Sheets are first rough-cut into more manageable pieces, and then the individual swatches are stamped out on hydraulic presses like high-tech cookie dough.
 Afterward, each 'cookie' is individually marked, collected, and (very carefully) sorted into labeled bins.